Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 Baby Boomers (born 1946-1964) prefer in-store shopping and are the generation most likely to have shopped online at least once in the last 12 months.

-- Given the option, 30% of Baby Boomers would prefer to shop online instead of in-store.
+- Given the option, 30% of Baby Boomers prefer to shop online instead of in-store.

 - 22% of Baby Boomers shop primarily online; 18% shop online and in-store in equal measure.